Several options to file homestead credit claims electronically are available:

 - Who are completing Schedules 2, 3, or 4 on Schedule H

-If any of these exceptions apply to you, you must file your homestead credit claim on paper.
-In addition, you may only use MTA to file your 2022 homestead credit claim if you report any of the following income on Schedule H or H-EZ:
+In addition, you may only use WisTax to file your 2024 homestead credit claim if the income you have to report on Schedule H or H-EZ is limited to the following:

 - Wages, interest, and dividends (line 8a of Schedule H or line 5a of Schedule H-EZ)